Swimming Lessons are not expensive, they are priceless!

 My child is really strong-willed I am not sure if a soft approach is right for my child?

-We can teach with a tougher approach upon request!
-Yes, some children are more strong-willed than others, that is why we say we customize our teaching to meet the needs of each and every unique child.
-We will see how your child operates in the water because they might be strong-willed out of fear, and if so we will give our advice on what we know is the best way to handle your child with our 25 years of experience.
+We can teach with a more firm approach upon request!
+Some children are more strong-willed than others, that is why we say we customize our teaching to meet the needs of each and every unique child.
+We will see how your child operates in the water because they might be strong-willed out of fear.
+If so, we will give our advice on what we believe to be the best way to successfully handle the situation.

 Do we teach survival skills?

 Yes, we teach survival skills and at the same time, we integrate learning how to swim.
-We continually go over what to do if they were to fall in, where they need to swim to, and how, in order to be safe.
+We continually go over what to do if they were to fall in, where they need to swim to, and how to be safe.
 We emphasize the swim-float-swim as well as back floating which can save your child’s life.

 How can my young child learn at such a young age?

 Repetition is key here!
 When there is repetition and consistency this creates new pathways in the child’s brain which create muscle memory.
-Children are extremely bright, you would be amazed at what they can learn in as little as 6 wks every day.
+Children are extremely bright, you would be amazed at what they can learn in as little as 6 weeks with consistent lessons.

 Can my child wear goggles during lessons?